 Cremation is probably the most popular method for handling the body of a deceased cat.
 If you are a person that believes that a physical body has served its purpose once your cat is no longer living then cremation is a good option for you.
 Here are some types of pet cremation that are available in most areas.

-- Communal - this is a cremation service where your pet is cremated along with other pets.
-It is not possible for your pet's ashes to be returned because they are comingled with other pets.
-This is the most cost effective method of cremation.
-I was not able to find anyone that would do it at no cost, but in most cases, it was less than $100.
+- Communal – this is a cremation service where your pet is cremated along with other pets.
+Your pet’s ashes can’t be returned because they are comingled with other pets.
+This is the most cost-effective method of cremation.
+I was not able to find anyone who would do it at no cost, but in most cases, it was less than $100.

 Most companies that offer pet cremation services, will come to your location and pick up the body of a deceased pet.
 Additionally, pet cremation companies will also allow you to bring your pet’s body to them.
 You may not realize how many organizations offer pet cremation until you need it.
 The Humane Society and most veterinary clinics can advise you on your options for pet cremation.